-Trying to do everything ourselves and having the wrong people on the team- we struggled for 3.5 years to make any money.
+Trying to do everything ourselves and having the wrong people on the team- we struggled for the first few years to make money.

 Our biggest deal was the acquisition of 2 resorts in Muskoka ON, Canada.

-Andy and I partnered up with two other guys to take on the project.
+Andy and I partnered up to take on the project.

 The purchase price for both resorts was $8.5M.